Fare Zone Assignment on Trees: Single Density Proofs

 \end{proof}

-\paragraph{\ac{FZA} with base revenue.} We now consider the case of \ac{FZA} on trees with base revenue in place, that is, restricted to pricing functions $f$ with $f(0) > 0$.
-Recall, that the reason for which we resorted to randomization in the proof of \cref{thm:SingleDensity} was to deal with commodities with $u_i = 1$.
-However, now that we have base revenue we can simply obtain revenue from these commodities by testing the candidate solution $F_0 = \emptyset$.
+\paragraph{\ac{FZA} with $f(0) > 0.$} We now consider \ac{FZA} on trees with $f(0) > 0$.
+Recall, that the reason for which we resorted to randomization in the proof of \cref{thm:SingleDensity} was to prevent commodities with $u_i = 1$ from dropping out.
+However, for $f(0) > 0$, the candidate solution $F_0 = \emptyset$ already suffices to obtain a constant fraction of the revenue that an optimal solution $F^*$ can generate from these commodities.
 We define